 even the wicked for the day of trouble.
 (Prov 16:4)

 The last judgement is the vindication of God’s justice following the injustice which vitiates this world.
 He wipes the wicked from the face of the earth (Gen 6:7); the sins of the penitent he wipes from remembrance (Ps 51:9, Acts 3:19), and finally he wipes away their tears.
 The verb is exaleiphω, in Hebrew machah, denoting complete erasure.
 It is an act of tenderness, the obverse of his justice and the vindication of his love.
 He wipes our faces the way a mother comforts her child.
 Having made us creatures susceptible to pain, and having been its ultimate cause – to test, to discipline, to purify, or for no reason that we can discern – he himself wipes the tears away, he who once also mourned, and wept, and was tortured.
-It is specifically a promise for Israel, when she is saved from her enemies (Isa 25:8-10).
+It is specifically a promise for Israel, on the day God saves her from her enemies (Isa 25:8-10).
 ‘He binds up the brokenness of his people, and heals the wound of his blow.’
 ‘He will gather the lambs in his arm.’

 ‘It is done’ previously announced the end of God’s anger (16:17) and implicitly a new beginning for humanity.
 Finally, at the end of the millennium, God’s purpose in creating heaven and earth many ages ago will have been accomplished.